Name: 'Partisan Martyrs Cemetery' (Varrezat e Dëshmorëve/Spomen groblje palim borcima)

 Photo 1: Jewish family imprisoned in Priština, 1943

 In August 1942, the Kosovo Partisan Unit was formally organized, under the leadership of Dušan Lazić, who began to organize offensives against the Italian forces and their collaborators.
 This escalation instigated Italians to conduct a series of mass arrests of hundreds of civilians across Priština, with many of those arrested being executed or sent to concentration camps.
 In September of 1943, Italians capitulated in the "Armistice of Cassibile" and exited the war, retreating from Priština and all of Kosovo.
 However, within a few weeks, Priština was re-occupied by German forces.
 Utilizing the 21st Waffen Mountain Division (which mostly consisted of ethnic-Albanian Axis collaborators), the Germans conducted mass arrests of Jews (Photo 1), who were then shipped by train to German death camps.
 The most significant deportation of Priština Jewish civilians to death camps was on May 14th, 1944, when nearly 300 Jews were transported to Bergen-Belsen concentration camp in Germany -- of these sent, roughly 200 were eventually killed.
 Then, in July of 1944, the Germans established a special camp in Priština for any Partisan/anti-fascist sympathizers or collaborators.
 It was reported that in just one day, over 100 of these prisoners were shot and executed.
 However, despite these oppressive conditions, the Partisan resistance movement against Axis occupation continued.
-Priština was freed from Axis control in November 19th, 1944, as German soldiers retreated in the advance of the 25th Serbian Partisan Brigade entering the city.
+Priština was freed from Axis control on November 19th, 1944, as German soldiers retreated in the advance of the 25th Serbian Partisan Brigade entering the city.

-Josip Tito, the leader of the Partisan communist rebels, had promised ethnic-Albanians during the war that the Kosovo region would be able to decide democratically whether they wished to be part of Albanian or the new socialist Yugoslavia.
+Josip Broz Tito, the leader of the Partisan communist rebels, had promised ethnic-Albanians during the war that the Kosovo region would be able to decide democratically whether they wished to be part of Albanian or the new socialist Yugoslavia.
 Such a decision was made by these ethnic-Albanians in January 1944 with the 'Resolution of Bujan', which yielded the decision that Kosovo should join Albania.
 However, as the war ended in 1944 with a Partisan victory, Tito went back on his word about allowing the Kosovar Albanians to decide their own fate, at which point Kosovo was integrated into the new Socialist Republic (SR) of Serbia.
-This resulted in a massive revolt of tens of thousands of Kosovar Albanians against the Tito's communist army.
+This resulted in a massive revolt of tens of thousands of Kosovar Albanians against Tito's communist army.
 Roughly 30,000 of Tito's soldiers were required to quell the Kosovar Albanian rebellion (during which many protestors were killed) before peace was restored and the region of Kosovo was integrated into the SR of Serbia.

 In the late 1950s, plans were initiated by regional governments and veterans organizations to create an expansive memorial cemetery complex to commemorate Priština's victims of the People's Liberation Struggle.
 In 1960, an architectural proposal put forward by famed Serbian architect Svetislav Ličina (Светислав Личина) won a design competition which was to decide the form of this memorial cemetery.
 Before this, Ličina was already well known for having recently created the 'Alley of the Fallen Patriots' cemetery in Belgrade in 1959.
 The chosen location for the monument was a prominent distinct hilltop park overlooking the city of Priština in the neighborhood of Velanija, just east of the city center.
 The construction of the complex took roughly one year.
 Early plans for the complex, seen in Photo 2, envisioned the sight to be much more expansive in scale, with it finally being unveiled to the public in November of 1961 (Photo 3).